Waynesboro, Pennsylvania: History

 During the Civil War, Waynesboro played a part in the Gettysburg campaign in June and July 1863.
 In the week before the Battle of Gettysburg, Confederate Major General Jubal Early's division of Lieutenant General Richard S. Ewell's corps of the Army of Northern Virginia passed through the community on its way northward.
 After the battle, General Robert E. Lee rode through the border community with his retreating forces.

 Numerous stone grain mills are in the area: Welty's Mill, Shank's Mill, Hopewell Roller Mill and others.
 Most of them still standing and in use.

 By the early years of the 20th century, Waynesboro had become an industrial town.
 It was known for the manufacture of engines, boilers, grinders, threshers, boring machines, bolt cutters, wood and iron workers' vises, nut facers, etc. There were also foundries and machine shops and manufacturers of lumber products.
 Local companies included Frick Company, Geiser Manufacturing, Waynesboro Knitting Mill, Connie's Sportwear, Freeman's Shoes, Landis Machine Company, and Landis Tool Company.
-The population of the borough had its greatest increase between 1880 and 1920 when the when the borough grew fivefold from just under 1,900 to almost 10,000.
+The population of the borough had its greatest increase between 1880 and 1920 when the borough grew fivefold from just under 1,900 to almost 10,000.